ArpitChb2704/To-Do-App-Using-Python/README.md

 # To-Do-App-Using-Python
 This is a To-Do App which I have made using Python.
 As you can see it is not a simple Python program , I have used third party library called
-FreeSimpleGUI , it acts aa a FrontEnd for my program.
+FreeSimpleGUI , it acts as a FrontEnd for my program.

 I have uploaded 3 files cli.py[BACKEND], gui.py[FRONTEND] and functions.py[FUNCTIONS].